Connect, Learn, and Be Inspired.

-*Contact hours are pending review and approval from Iowa Western Community College.
-Professionals must attend each full day and turn in evaluations each day to receive credit.
+*Continuing Education Contact Hours awarded by Iowa Western Community College, Iowa Board of Nursing Provider #6.
+Professionals must attend each full day and turn in the conference evaluation to receive credit.
 Instructions will be sent out to registrants with additional details.

 Sleep After Brain Injury

 Sleep is everything.
 Sleep (the lack of) can significantly impact brain function for everyone, and individuals are particularly at risk for sleep disturbance after brain injury.
 The assessment and treatment of sleep disorders are critical in behavior management and health promotion.
 This presentation will discuss sleep and dementing disease, and how too little sleep increases the spread of cellular pathology; various sleep disorders after brain injury; the assessment of sleep disorders; and behavioral health management of sleep problems.

 Dr. Kimberly Gorgens, Professor of Psychophysiology, Clinical Neuropsychology and Psychology of Criminal Behavior at the University of Denver